jblevins1991/sane-schemas/README.md

 - Category - Categories allow better filtering of posts and products.
 - Language - Language unlocks internationalization of posts and products.
 - Tag - Tag allows better filtering of posts and products.
+- Version - Version allows you to keep many versions of the same document.

 ## Media Schemas